Vladimir Kemenov: Works

 In 1947, Kemenov published an article "Features of Two Cultures" in English, French, German, and Russian that caught wide attention during early years of the Cold War.
 Arthur M. Schlesinger Jr. noted that Kemenov had attacked artists Pablo Picasso, Henry Moore, Georgia O'Keeffe, Paul Cézanne among others.
-In a 1950 article, Kemenov defended Social Realism and Marxist–Leninist theory of history and attacked bourgeois art historians in a manner "lurid and angry."
+In a 1950 article, Kemenov defended Socialist realism and Marxist–Leninist theory of history and attacked bourgeois art historians in a manner "lurid and angry."

+Clement Greenberg answered Kemenov's article with "Greenberg, C. Irrelevance versus Irresponsibility // Partisan Review.
+1948.
+Vol. 15.
+No. 5".
+Greenberg's main complaints were not only about Kemenov's aesthetic views, but also about his vivid anti-American attacks.